-- Show your personality: The personality of your center should resonate with your parents so use that voice to showcase who you are.
-If it’s super serious, or quirky, or compassionate, or just plain fun.
+- Show your personality.
+The personality of your center should resonate with your parents so use that voice to showcase who you are.
+It can be super serious, quirky, compassionate, or just plain fun.

 - Refresh your ads often.
 Since Facebook is so targeted, you will probably see ad performance drop over time.
 That’s normal!
 Be sure to add in fresh versions regularly.